travis-ci/docs-travis-ci-com/user/ci-environment.md

 ## CI environment OS

 Travis CI virtual machines are based on Ubuntu 12.04 LTS Server Edition 64 bit.

+## Networking

+The containers running the tests have IPv6 enabled.
+They don't have any external IPv4 address but are fully able to communicate with any external IPv4 service.

+The IPv6 stack can have some impact on Java services in particular, where one might need to set the flag `java.net.preferIPv4Stack` to force the JVM to resort to the IPv4 stack should services show issues of not booting up or not being reachable via the network: `-Djava.net.preferIPv4Stack=true`.

+Most services work normally when talking to the local host by either `localhost` or `127.0.0.1`.

 ## Environment common to all VM images